Arsenal transfer news: Real Madrid midfielder Dani Ceballos joins Gunners on loan | Goal.com

 It is not expected to be the Gunners' final summer move, however, with more activity expected before the window shuts.

-Indeed, a £27m ($34m) deal has been agreed for Saint-Etienne centre-back William Saliba, with that transfer, that will see the 18-year-old return to the Ligue 1 club on loan for the season, set to be announced in the coming days.
+Indeed, as revealed by Goal, a £27m ($34m) deal has been agreed for Saint-Etienne centre-back William Saliba, with that transfer, that will see the 18-year-old return to the Ligue 1 club on loan for the season, set to be announced in the coming days.

-Unai Emery's side also remain interested in signing Crystal Palace winger Wilfried Zaha and a fresh bid is expected to follow having already tested the water with an initial £40m ($50m) bid.
+Unai Emery's side also remain interested in signing Crystal Palace winger Wilfried Zaha and a fresh bid is expected to follow having already tested the water with an initial £40m ($50m) offer.

 The Eagles are, however, demanding £80m ($100m) for their star man, a figure that is currently out of reach for the Gunners.